Entrant to the 'Archibald Prize'

 Artist's statement by Jacqueline Tiepermann:

-The composition emphasizes the connectedness between the two figures, the love they share the tenderness and intimacy of the moment.
+During Christmas lunch last year, Rhonda stood behind Harry putting her hands lovingly on his shoulders whilst speaking to me.
+I took a photo, as the gesture spoke volumes about my friend’s partnership.
+The composition emphasized the connectedness between the two figures, the love they share the tenderness and intimacy of the moment.

 Rhonda